inflearn logo

 But strangely enough,

-even with these efforts, the writing doesn't change much.
+even with these efforts, the writing does not change significantly.

 The reason is simple.